microsoft/github-actions-for-desktop-apps/README.md

     Version="0.0.1.0" />
 ```

 Once the MSIX is created for each channel, the agent archives the AppPackages folder then creates a Release with the specified git release tag.
 The archive is uploaded to the release as an asset for storage or distribution.
+Release names must be unique or an error will be generated.

 ```
     # Create the release:  https://github.com/actions/create-release